-The City of Annapolis is under a Heat Advisory until 8:00 p.m.
-Today’s high will reach near 100 degrees with the heat index (feels-like temperature) of 105.
+The City of Annapolis is under a Heat Advisory from noon until 7:00 p.m.
+Today’s highs will reach the 90's with the heat index (feels-like temperature) of 105.

 A Heat Advisory means that a period of hot temperatures is expected.
 The combination of hot temperatures and high humidity will combine to create a situation in which heat illnesses are possible.

 · Stay in an air-conditioned room

 · Wear light weight and loose fitting clothing when possible